Best AI Automation Agencies of 2026: 11 Firms Ranked

 6. DevsData LLC — for Senior AI Engineers via Recruitment + Dev Hybrid

 DevsData LLC is a Warsaw-based agency founded in 2016 that combines AI development services with senior IT recruitment.
-The team has 5/5 on Clutch across 37 reviews, works with hedge funds and US/Israel-based startups, and brings what it calls "Google-level in-house engineers" alongside senior contractors.
+The team holds a 5.0 on Clutch from a strong volume of verified client reviews, works with hedge funds and US/Israel-based startups, and brings what it calls "Google-level in-house engineers" alongside senior contractors.

 | Pros | Cons |